Strategy11/formidable-forms/readme.txt

 * New: Required attributes are now defined on the radio and checkbox field groups instead of on each input for improved accessibility.
 * Fix: A global JavaScript variable conflict was causing a conflict with the Google Spreadsheets add on.
 This was causing issues with authorizing and deauthorizing Google Sheets.
 * Fix: The up arrow icon was either hidden or displayed as a down arrow for one of the styling options for section icons.
+* Admin footer links and the floating support button have been removed for websites that use a whitelabel setting.

 = 6.4 =
 * New: A floating button has been added to some admin pages with links for documentation and support.